Brutusprototype/tandem/README.md

 <br />

 Tandem is a visual editor for building web applications.
-It's intended to to replace hand-written HTML & CSS code _almost_ completely, and is also designed to compile to multiple languages & frameworks (React currently supported).
+It's intended to to replace hand-written HTML & CSS code _almost_ completely, and is also designed to compile to multiple languages & frameworks (React & static HTML currently supported).